2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in the Great Lakes Region

 Full Philosophy & Religious Studies at Michigan State University Report

-Marquette University came in at #22 in this year’s edition of the Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the Great Lakes Region ranking.
-Located in the city of Milwaukee, Marquette is a private not-for-profit school with a fairly large student population.
+Marquette University landed the #22 spot in the 2023 rankings for the most popular bachelor’s degree philosophy and religious studies programs.
+Located in the large city of Milwaukee, Marquette is a private not-for-profit school with a large student population.

 Women make up 59% of the philosophy and religious studies majors at the school.